xenomorphis/cardmage/docs/Usage.rst

         python cardmage.py -p B_Aetheriumschmiede.toml
             renders only the card file named 'B_Aetheriumschmiede.toml' in print mode

+        python cardmage.py -l -f qoi
+            renders all cards with all available translations as .qoi images

     Note:
         Depending on your OS you'll need to call the script either with 'py' or 'python'